Sony UBP-X500 4K Blu-ray player review

 While you can adjust a myriad of settings, if you don’t fancy wasting time tweaking, you can easily plug-in and play.
 Of course, it’s a good idea to have a go at tweaking it to your set-up.

 Sony recommends updating it every few months, which can prove a challenge.
-It doesn’t have Wi-Fi built-in, so you either need to download the update to a USB memory stick or connect an Ethernet cable.
+That said, the Sony UBP-X500 doesn’t have Wi-Fi built-in, so you either need to download the update to a USB memory stick or connect an Ethernet cable.

 Also, the lack of Wi-Fi means there are no apps.
-If you enjoy Netflix or Prime, you’ll need to use your existing method.
+If you enjoy Netflix or Amazon Prime Video (30-day FREE trial), you’ll need to use your existing method.
 For the price, this is another negative, albeit a small one.

-If you’re buying your first Blu-ray player or purchasing another one for the bedroom or kitchen, then consider the Sony UBP-X500 (buy at Amazon).
+If you’re buying your first Blu-ray player or purchasing another one for the bedroom or kitchen, then consider the Sony UBP-X500.
 It’s fairly small and so will fit right in!

 While other Blu-ray players offer more outputs or 3D support, at £139.00, it’s highly affordable and is a noticeable upgrade over the humble DVD.
 Plus it’ll transform all media to the highest possible quality.